 Creating an end grain flooring inlay was something I was looking forward to for months.
 We installed plywood wide plank flooring in the dining room and kitchen earlier this year and the living room was next on the list.
+Here’s a post with details on what we did with the living room floor.

 The flooring in the dining room and living room were going to be laid in different directions and a regular threshold separating the two spaces was going to be – well pretty boring.